adrienjoly/telegram-scribe-bot/README.md

 ### Options

-Set `TELEGRAM_USER_ID` in your `.env` file and call `$ npm run deploy:config` again if you want the bot to only respond to that Telegram user identifier.
+Set `telegram.onlyfromuserid` in your `.config.json` file and call `$ npm run deploy:config` again if you want the bot to only respond to that Telegram user identifier.

 ## ToDo / Next steps